qlalberta/portfolio-2/README.md

 # portfolio

 An overview of the beginning of my educational growth as a software developer.

+Branch class-05 paired with Jose Jimenez